 Whether you choose to use Extempore for regular homework speaking practice or for assessment of oral skills, the extent to which your students achieve the learning goals will greatly depend on the design and authenticity of the assessment.
 Here we have given you some suggestions on how to make your Extempore tasks authentic and, thus, align better with your learning goals.

 These are just a few of the countless activities that you could try out!
-We have compiled a list of 29 FREE activities in an eBook we have linked just below.
+We have a database of real world tasks too for you to use.